Organic – It’s What’s for Dinner

-When Congress passed the Organic Foods Production Act in 1990, which signed off on the Department of Agriculture’s National Organic Program, total organic sales in the United States had already reached $1 billion.
+When Congress passed the Organic Foods Production Act in 1990, which signed off on the Department of Agriculture’s National Organic Program, total U.S. sales had already reached $1 billion.

 But the association didn’t start tracking organic food sales until 1998.
-That year, which gave us Red Bull and Splenda, organic food sales totaled $3.4 billion.
+That year, which gave us Red Bull and Splenda, sales totaled $3.4 billion.
 Since then, the market has exploded, with most of that growth taking place over the last decade.
-And while sales leveled off before the pandemic, organic food continues to gobble up market share.
+And while sales leveled off before the pandemic, natural food continues to gobble up market share.
 There’s a reason Amazon shelled out more than $13 billion for Whole Foods.

-According to the survey, organic meat, poultry, and fish remained the smallest natural food category in 2020, but saw impressive growth, tallying $1.7 billion in sales.
+Fresh produce lead the way, ringing up $18.2 billion in 2020 sales.
+According to the survey, meat, poultry, and fish remained the smallest natural food category in 2020, but saw impressive growth, tallying $1.7 billion in sales.

 Want an easy way to stay up to date on the latest industry trends?
 Sign up for the TraceGains newsletter and get food, supplement, and CPG industry news delivered straight to your inbox.